made-by-max/cosmic-cloud/src/data/writing/2025-09-24-a-little-demo-app-using-the-shadcn.md

 ---
-title: A little demo app using the Shadcn
+title: A little demo app using Shadcn
 description: My first time using a component library.
 date: 2025-09-24
 type: Demo